pholser/junit-quickcheck/README.md

 * `java.util.HashMap` of those types
 * arrays

-When multiple extractors can satisfy a given theory parameter based on its type (for example, `java.io.Serializable`), on a given generation one of the multiple extractors will be chosen at random with equal probability.
+When multiple generators can satisfy a given theory parameter based on its type (for example, `java.io.Serializable`), on a given generation one of the multiple generators will be chosen at random with equal probability.

 #### Using other types